FalkensMaze1983/ultimate_addon/README.md

   ```

 - the batch script will go under the source directory and run the build script against each sub-directory
-- the output files will be the same as the sub-directories
+- the output file names will be the same as the sub-directory names

 ## Playing on the Console